mmichlin66/mmichlin66.github.io/mimbl/MimblGuide-Component-Types.md

 }
 ```

-Although the level difference is just one `<div>` element, during the update cycle, mimble (like React) will not be able to preserve the `Child` component instance: it will have to destroy the old instance and create a new one.
+Although the level difference is just one `<div>` element, during the update cycle, Mimbl (like React) will not be able to preserve the `Child` component instance: it will have to destroy the old instance and create a new one.
 If the `Child` component has any internal state, it will be lost.
 Note that specifying a `key` property when using the `Child` component will not help: keys work only on the same hierarchy level.
 Using a reference on the `Child component will not help either: the reference will be cleared upon unmounting the old instance and will be set to the new instance upon mounting.

 Now let's implement the same functionality using a free child component: